SemanticMediaWiki/SemanticMediaWiki/docs/technical/hooks.md

 - `SMW::SQLStore::AfterDeleteSubjectComplete` called after deletion of a subject is completed.
 - `SMW::SQLStore::BeforeChangeTitleComplete` called before change to a subject is completed.

+### 2.2

+- `SMW::Parser::BeforeMagicWordsFinder` allows to extend the magic words list that the `InTextAnnotationParser` should search for the wikitext.

 For implementation details and examples, see the [integration test](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/SemanticMediaWikiProvidedHookInterfaceIntegrationTest.php).

 ## Other available hooks